KaidanAlenko/frms-data-populator/README.md

 java -jar frms-data-populator import ./companies.csv

-Note: When import from CSV's to database, they need to be placet in root where the file is and names need to be as folows: companies.csv events.csv users.csv
+Note: When import from CSV to database, they need to be placet in root where the file is and names need to be as folows: companies.csv events.csv users.csv